Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

-Beyond the gap in establishing causal identification conditions, the huge computation cost is another significant obstacle for existing causal invariance learning approaches, highlighting \textbf{(Q2)} as an open question.
-Existing methods, such as \citet{peters2016causal, ghassami2017learning}, rely on exhaustive searches over all possible subsets of covariates to test the invariance of the outcome model, resulting in a computational complexity exponentially growing with the number of covariates.
-While \citet{fan2023environment} solves invariant prediction models using a regularized least squares optimization, the inclusion of the indicator function in their objective function still necessitates an exhaustive enumeration of subsets.
-These approaches, whether explicitly or implicitly, frame causal invariance learning as \emph{discrete integer programming}, leading to computational costs scaling exponentially with the dimension; see more discussions in Section \ref{subsec: negdro formulation}.
-As a result, they become impractical for even moderately large $p$.
-For instance, as shown in our numerical experiments in Section \ref{sec: numerical}, these methods \citep{peters2016causal, fan2023environment} take over half an hour to complete when $p = 25$. {See also Section \ref{sec: further liter} where we compare with other computationally feasible methods.}
+For \textit{(Q2)}, since the true causal subset of covariates is unknown, existing methods \citep{peters2016causal, ghassami2017learning} rely on exhaustive searches over all possible (exponentially many) subsets of covariates to test for invariance.
+While \citet{fan2023environment} proposed finding invariant prediction models using a regularized least squares optimization, due to the discontinuity and nonconvexity of the regularizer, solving the problem still necessitates an exhaustive enumeration of subsets.
+All these approaches, despite theoretical guarantees that the invariant prediction models recover the causal outcome model, admit computational costs that scale exponentially with the dimension $p$; see more discussions in Section \ref{subsec: negdro formulation}.
+This motivates the development of alternative approaches that can compute invariant prediction models in time polynomial in $p$, which allows us to handle much larger problems.